Code0xy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2) Let's display a file
 3) The the content of /etc/passwd and /etc/hosts
 4) Display the last 10 lines of /etc/passwd
+5) Display the first 10 lines of /etc/passwd